ickb/proposal/README.md

 In this protocol the stakeholders are:

-- Traders.
+- Traders
-- Liquidity providers.
+- Liquidity providers
-- Price arbitrageurs.
+- Price arbitrageurs
-- Service maintainers.
+- Service maintainers

 ### Deposits from Periphery Layer Perspective

 Deposits are basically limit orders seeking to convert CKB into CKB++.
 They can be matched partially or fully by:

-- An arbitrageur who creates in the Incentivization Layer a new deposit using one or more limit order funds, minting CKB++ tokens in the process and later distributing them correctly.
+- **An arbitrageur**: A user who creates in the Incentivization Layer a new deposit using one or more limit order funds, minting CKB++ tokens in the process and later distributing them correctly.
 No capital required from the arbitrageur.
-- A counterparty seeking to convert CKB++ into CKB.
+- **A counterparty**: A user seeking to convert CKB++ into CKB.

 ### Withdrawals from Periphery Layer Perspective

 Withdrawals are basically limit orders seeking to convert CKB++ into CKB.
 They can be matched partially or fully by:

-- An arbitrageur who creates in the Incentivization Layer a new withdrawal request for a deposit near maturity using one or more limit order funds, burning those CKB++ in the process and later distributing the withdrawn CKB correctly.
+- **An arbitrageur**: A user who creates in the Incentivization Layer a new withdrawal request for a deposit near maturity using one or more limit order funds, burning those CKB++ in the process and later distributing the withdrawn CKB correctly.
 No capital required from the arbitrageur.
-- A counterparty seeking to convert CKB into CKB++.
+- **A counterparty**: A user seeking to convert CKB into CKB++.

 ## Path to Sustainability